Shoelacez/ethernaut_challenges/Levels/level-13/README.md

 Storage variables are indexed as they’re defined, in other words in this particular case the “locked” variable that is first defined in the contract will be available web3.eth.getStorageAt(/contract.address/, 0)

+I have been so busy with my final year thesis